Become a licensed professional counselor, ready to tackle the systematic inequities in the educational system

 Full-time students complete the program in two years, including at least one summer.
 Part-time study is also available.

-Master's students in Community Counseling are required to maintain continuous enrollment during their program of studies.
+MEd students in Community Counseling are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
-A formal leave of absence may be granted upon request and with the approval of the Graduate School’s Associate Dean.
+A formal leave of absence may be granted upon request and the approval of the School of Education’s Assistant Dean of Student Academic Affairs.

 Students should present transcript evidence of successful completion ("B" or better) of an introductory statistics course or its equivalent.
 Ideally, students will have completed this course prior to the start of the program.